misc-hosting/mtntbk/docs/muay-khao/01-clinch.md

 The clinch is meant to exhaust and tie up the opponent.
 It presents significant offensive and defensive capabilities for those who practice it regularly.
 Those who do not, tend to panic and tire quickly.
-Do not muscle in the clinch, outside of short bursts.
-It is rather a game of balance, positional dominance, and explosive attacks.
+Don't muscle in the clinch, outside of short bursts.
+It's rather a game of balance, positional dominance, and explosive attacks.

 Defensively, the clinch can be used to negate your opponent's favored offensive tools.
-It is particularly effective in smothering tricky out-fighters, who would prefer to stay at range, darting in and out with long straight punches, kicks, and spinning techniques.
+It's particularly effective in smothering tricky out-fighters, who would prefer to stay at range, darting in and out with long straight punches, kicks, and spinning techniques.
 The clinch forces the out-fighter to the inside, reducing advantages of speed and mobility.
 When stalked